fairanalytics/SaldaeML/README.md

 **SaldaeML** is a package that contains a **shiny** web application which consists of **code-free** AutoML platform

-# Installation
+# Installation & execution

-It requires two packages from github and the rest is automatically instaled :
+It requires a package dependency from github and the rest is automatically installed :

+devtools::install_github("leonawicz/apputils")

+devtools::install_github("fairanalytics/SaldaeML")

+SaldAutoML::run_app()